awsdocs/amazon-ecs-developer-guide/doc_source/container-swap.md

 # Managing container swap space<a name="container-swap"></a>

-With Amazon ECS, you can control the usage of swap memory space on your Linux container instances at the container level\.
+With Amazon ECS, you can control the usage of swap memory space on your Linux\-based Amazon EC2 instances at the container level\.
 Using a per\-container swap configuration, each container within a task definition can have swap enabled or disabled\.
 For those that have it enabled, the maximum amount of swap space that's used can be limited\.
 For example, latency\-critical containers can have swap disabled\.
 In contrast, containers with high transient memory demands can have swap turned on to reduce the chances of out\-of\-memory errors when the container is under load\.

-The swap configuration for a container is managed by the following container definition parameters:
+The swap configuration for a container is managed by the following container definition parameters\.

 `maxSwap`
 The total amount of swap memory \(in MiB\) a container can use\.
 This parameter is translated to the `--memory-swap` option to [docker run](https://docs.docker.com/engine/reference/run/) where the value is the sum of the container memory plus the `maxSwap` value\.